 Before we dive into each category in more detail, let us first consider what a racing game of any kind involves.
 Knowing what to look for when comparing types of racing games will allow you to make a better decision when considering which game or category is the best for your own preferences, as well as your level of experience and the quality of your sim racing setup.

 The first thing that you might want to consider is the visual aspect of any racing game.
 No matter what genre you go for, the way that the game looks is very important.
-Over recent years, the quality of the graphics of games of all genres have increased substantially, and some racing games out there look truly incredible.
+Over recent years, the quality of the graphics of games of all genres has increased substantially, and some racing games out there look truly incredible.
 Graphics tend to vary more by game than by category.

 Cars & Tracks